structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 1. Set the **Event** to `submit`.
 This triggers the action when the user submits the form.
 2. Select "Update object" as the **Action**.
-3. In the UUID of data object field, enter '${current.id}'.
+3. In the UUID of data object field, enter `${current.id}`.
 This is the UUID of the object we want to edit.
-3. In the type field, enter `Project`.
+4. In the type field, enter `Project`.
 This is the type of object that we expect to edit.
-4. Under **Parameter Mapping**, click the plus button to add parameters for each of the properties.
+5. Under **Parameter Mapping**, click the plus button to add parameters for each of the properties.
 Set the name to the name of the property, and the type to "User Input".
 A drop area appears - drag the input field from the page tree onto it.
 This links the parameter to the input field.
-5. Under **Behavior on Success**, select "Reload the current page".
+6. Under **Behavior on Success**, select "Reload the current page".

 The Action Mapping configuration looks like this:

 ![Event Action Mapping configuration for the edit form](pages_edit-form_event-action-mapping-configuration.png)

 Each input has a `value` attribute with a template expression that loads the current value.
-The date field uses `dateFormat()` to convert to the HTML date input format thus the configuration of a single input field looks like this:
+The date field uses `dateFormat()` to convert to the HTML date input format.
+The configuration of a single input field looks like this:

 ![Event Action Mapping configuration for the edit form](pages_edit-form_input-configuration.png)

+#### Pre-Selecting Options in Select Elements

+The example above uses text and date inputs, which load their current values via the `value` attribute.
+For `<select>` elements, Structr provides a different mechanism: the **Selected Values** field on the General tab of `<option>` elements.
+This field accepts a template expression that resolves to the currently selected value or values.
+Structr automatically compares the result with each option's `value` attribute and sets the `selected` attribute on matching options.

+For to-one relationships, the expression points to the single related object, for example `current.manager`.
+For to-many relationships, it points to the collection, for example `current.tags`.
+Structr handles both cases automatically.
+The Advanced Example at the end of this chapter demonstrates this for all four relationship cardinalities.

 #### Delete Object